hptran/LungSoundStudy/readme.md

 LungSoundStudy App
 ==========

-The LungSoundStudy app is based on (forked) from mPower, one of the first five apps built using [ResearchKit](https://github.com/researchkit/ResearchKit).
+The LungSoundStudy app is based on (forked from) mPower App, one of the first five apps built using [ResearchKit](https://github.com/researchkit/ResearchKit).

 The goal of this app is to build lung sound dataset for researchers to study and analyze the dataset.